-Some suggest that the answer to the oil sands' natural gas and electricity requirements may be the construction of nuclear power plants.
+Some suggest that the answer to the oil sands'natural gas and electricity requirements may be the construction of nuclear power plants.
 Alberta's Provincial Energy Strategy (announced December 2008) identified nuclear power as a potential source of clean, low-emission power.
 In December 2009, the government released the results of the Alberta nuclear consultation.
 Among its key findings was that most Albertans polled (45 percent) preferred that nuclear power plants be considered on a case-by-case basis.
-As a result, the The bitumen upgrading process produces off-gas from which ethane and Alberta government has decided to maintain its existing policy where power generation options are proposed by the private sector in the province.
+As a result, the Alberta government has decided to maintain its existing policy where power generation options are proposed by the private sector in the province.
 Any nuclear power proposal would be considered on a case-by-case basis.
-Petrochemicals other light hydrocarbons The massive increase in production also represents could be extracted a significant opportunity for investors in the petrochemical industry.
-The bitumen upgrading process produces off-gas from which ethane and and used by the other light hydrocarbons could be extracted and used by the petrochemical industry.
-Currently, ethane petrochemical industry. and most of the other light hydrocarbons remain in the off-gas and are used as fuel for operations.
-The